TAGGED AS: comic, Marvel, MCU, movies, streaming, Superheroes, TV

 Premiere Date: TBA

 What We Know: In October of 2022, reports surfaced of a potential series staring Paul Bettany as the White Vision featured in WandaVision and his struggle to regain the memories the Hex Vision imparted to him.
-WandaVision and Agatha head writer Jac Schaeffer reportedly supervised a writers room last Fall, but it is unclear if the project is still moving forward, particulary with Disney and Marvel looking to slow down development of the slate.
+WandaVision and Agatha head writer Jac Schaeffer reportedly supervised a writers room that Fall, but it is unclear if the project is still moving forward, particularly with Disney and Marvel looking to slow down development of the slate and the strikes rewriting all the calendars.

 On an Apple device?
 Follow Rotten Tomatoes on Apple News.